LazoCoder/Windows-Hacks/README.md

 Creative and unusual things that can be done with the Windows API.

 ## Shrinking Windows
 Any window can be shrunk down.
-This is particularly useful if you are an ant.

 Shrinking the Calculator: